Herbalife Nutrition Foundation - GuruFocus.com

-LOS ANGELES, March 20, 2023 /PRNewswire/ -- Dedicated to improving the lives of children and families around the world, the Herbalife Nutrition Foundation (HNF) announced today it reached its goal of raising $1.5 million at its annual Gala fundraiser, that helps support more than 178 organizations in 59 countries through its "Casa Herbalife" program.
+LOS ANGELES, CA / ACCESSWIRE / March 24, 2023 / Dedicated to improving the lives of children and families around the world, the Herbalife Nutrition Foundation (HNF) announced today it reached its goal of raising $1.5 million at its annual Gala fundraiser, that helps support more than 178 organizations in 59 countries through its "Casa Herbalife" program.
 Through its partners, including hospitals, orphanages, schools, and anti-hunger nonprofit organizations, the Foundation helps improve children's lives by providing healthy nutrition and nutrition education.

 The Gala, which took place over the weekend, was attended by Herbalife independent distributors and employees.